Thembavani: Structure

 The epic comprises 3,615 rhymed quatrains in Tamil with 90 variations, and M. Dominic Raj has translated it into English in unrhymed quatrains of free verse following the ‘Sprung Rhythm’ style of Hopkins.
 It comprises 3 Parts with 12 sections in each.
 There are 356 episodes that relate to births, deaths, journeys, wars, celebrations, happenings in the Netherworld, Hell, Heaven, etc. It contains philosophical and theological discussions on God, idolatry, rebirth, Fate, virtue, asceticism, etc.

 Thoroughly immersed in Tamil literature and culture, Beschi integrates several literary devices employed by classics such as Kamba Ramayanam and Manimekalai.
 This is evident in his description of landscapes.

 Reception

-Prof. Alexander Beecroft of the University of South Carolina regards Thembavani as one of the seven World Classics that are yet to be translated into English from their native languages.
+Prof. Alexander Beecroft of the University of South Carolina regards Thembavani as one of the five World Classics that are yet to be translated into English from their native languages.
 He places Thembavani as the third on the list.